 We contribute to the Haskell and F# programming languages.
 We have a strong interest in the Coq theorem prover.
 We build world-class verification tools as well as tools for modelling various biological systems.

-We work on various security and privacy issues surrounding programming, applications and systems. [more]
+We work on various security and privacy issues surrounding programming, applications and systemms, seeking robust solutions to real-world large-scale security and privacy problems. [more]

 We focus on the design and analysis of executable programs describing biological phenomena, DNA computing, and molecular programming.